paulflang/SBML2Julia/README.md

 # `SBML2JuliaMP`

-`SBML2JuliaMP` is a tool to for optimizing parameters of an ordinary differential equation (ODE) model. `SBML2JuliaMP` translates a model from SBML/[PEtab](https://petab.readthedocs.io/en/stable/) format into Julia for Mathematical Programming ([JuMP](https://jump.dev/JuMP.jl/stable/)), performes the optimization task and returns the results.
+`SBML2JuliaMP` is a tool to for optimizing parameters of ordinary differential equation (ODE) models. `SBML2JuliaMP` translates a model from SBML/[PEtab](https://petab.readthedocs.io/en/stable/) format into Julia for Mathematical Programming ([JuMP](https://jump.dev/JuMP.jl/stable/)), performes the optimization task and returns the results.

 ## Optimization method